whisthq/whist/client-applications/README.md

 `yarn start --help` and `yarn start:lite --help` display custom options.
 In particular, the `--show-protocol-logs` and `--use-local-server` can be used to `console.log` protocol logs and use localhost instead of the dev server, respectively.

+`yarn test:manual localdevHost` connects directly to a host service runniing on a development ec2 instance.
+Make sure to first export `TESTING_LOCALDEV_HOST_IP=<your instance ip>`.

 ## How To Contribute

 Before making a pull request, ensure that the following steps are taken: